What Is The Impact Of A Data Breach On Businesses And Customer Trust?

 Adopting ethical data practices is vital for rebuilding trust with customers.
 This involves establishing strict data governance policies, including clear guidelines on data collection, usage, storage, and disposal.
 Implementing measures such as data minimization, requiring customer consent for data processing, and prioritizing data security over profit maximization all help to demonstrate a commitment to ethical practices.
 By prioritizing the privacy and protection of customer data, businesses can regain the trust that may have been lost due to a breach.

-See also How Do Businesses Adapt To Changing Consumer Payment Preferences?
+See also How Can Businesses Enhance Their Website’s Security To Protect Payment Information?

 Increased Cybersecurity Costs